Sapochee/Password-Website/README.md

 The current database for storing generated passwords is JSON based due to the small scale but can be transferred to a database management system like MySQL, PostgreSQL, or MongoDB for a more scalable solution.

 ### Targeted Browsers
-The Password Checker application is designed to be compatible with a wide range of browsers on desktop platforms such as:
+The Password Checker application is designed to be compatible with any desktop platform using the Google Chrome Browser with the Allow CORS: Access-Control-Allow-Origin extension installed.

-Google Chrome, Mozilla Firefox, Microsoft Edge, Safari

 ## Developer Manual